Skip to content

 Day 2 Explore Ahmedabad’s Old City

 Ahmedabad’s old city consists of 360 pols.
-Pols are clusters of houses made up a small neighborhood.
+Pols are clusters of houses made up of a small neighborhood.
 Inhabitants are not related to everyone.

 I already lost myself here.
 Get some snacks and tea!